uinix-js/uinix-fp/readme.md

 ## API

 Detailed API docs will be generated and provided in the near future.
 For now, please refer to the [source code](./index.js) for API documentation.
-[Typescript][typescript] typings are provided for consumers.
+[Typescript][typescript] typings are generated when installing the package.

 ## Design

 The main design choices of `uinix-fp` are outlined below:
-- Meet the needs of [`uinix`][uinix] ecosystem.
+- Meet the needs of the [`uinix`][uinix] ecosystem.
 - Ease over rigor.
 - Stay close to JS patterns and behaviors.
 - Avoid introducing new concepts.